 Masjid Negara: Kuala Lumpur’s National Mosque

-I haven’t written much about Kuala Lumpur but it was a real surprise gem for me.
-While I was in Kuala Lumpur I visited Masjid Negara, the national mosque and recommend other travelers to visit.
+Even though I don’t have much content about Kuala Lumpur to share, it was a real surprise gem for me.
+One of my favourite memories from Kuala Lumpur was visiting the stunning Masjid Negara, Malaysia’s national mosque.

-I asked the desk agent which was the cheapest and earliest departure out of Siem Reap.
-She said Kuala Lumpur via Air Asia.
-That settled it for me.
-I paid for my ticket and waited for my flight.
-Luckily for me, there was free wi-fi at the Siem Reap airport and I was able to book a couple of nights at a hostel in central Kuala Lumpur while I was waiting.
-I contacted my brother’s friend Barry and a couple of travel friends who are based in Kuala Lumpur as well.
+After paying for my ticket, I waited for my flight.
+Luckily for me, there was free wi-fi at the Siem Reap airport.
+While I was waiting I reserved a couple of nights at a hostel in central Kuala Lumpur.
+I also reached out to my brother’s friend Barry and a couple of travel friends who were based in Kuala Lumpur.
 I was set for a few days at least.

 When you go to a mosque, like most places of worship, you have to be appropriately dressed.
-I was well aware of this and even though it was about 40 Celsius/104 Fahrenheit and very humid, I wore long pants, covered my shoulders, and brought a scarf to cover my head and neck with.
-If you don’t, you have to wear the purple smurf outfits.
+I was well aware of this.
+Even though it was extremely hot (40 Celsius / 104 Fahrenheit) and humid, I wore long pants, covered my shoulders, and brought a scarf to cover my head and neck with.
+If you do come improperly dressed, they have outfits they loan to tourists.
 See below!

 I was not amused by the intense heat